Database Migration

 In Doppar, you can extend your existing database tables by creating a migration that adds new columns.
 This is particularly useful when evolving your schema without interrupting current data.

-CLI tool to generate a migration that targets an existing table.
-Here in this command we are targeting users
+Use the pool CLI tool to generate a migration that targets an existing table.
+Here in this command we are targeting users table.

 Schema::table('users', function (Blueprint $table) {